manual/FOUNDATION

 • ensurance — The mechanism that moves natural assets toward permanent protection

-• certificates — Instruments tied to specific natural assets
+• certificates — Instruments tied to specific natural assets (policies) and broader stewardship (lines)

 • agents — Stewards of natural assets